 Organizers: Rodrigo Almeida, University of California, Berkeley, CA, U.S.A.; Anna Whitfield, Science, Manhattan, KS, U.S.A.
 Section: Ecology and Epidemiology Sponsoring Committees/Sponsors: Vector-Pathogen Complexes; Virology; Monsanto; Citrus Research Board Financial Sponsors: Monsanto; Citrus Research Board

 Disrupting pathogen transmission is a key target for control of vector-borne pathogens.
-This special session will feature discussion of successful systems that target pathogen and vector factors that can disrupt the cycle of disease in the field.
-Key examples from animal pathogen systems will be presented as potential strategies for future use against vector-borne plant pathogens.
+This special session will feature discussion of successful systems that target pathogen and vector factors that can disrupt the cycle of disease.

 Organizers: Mathews Paret, University of Florida, Quincy, FL, U.S.A.; Jason Woodward, Texas A&M University, Lubbock, TX, U.S.A.
 Section: Disease Control and Pest Management Sponsoring Committees/Sponsors: Integrated Plant Disease Management; Extension; Texas Pest Management Association; Yamaha, RMAX; 3DRobotics; Precision Hawk; Bosh Precision Agriculture LLC; HoneyComb Financial Sponsors: Texas Pest Management Association; Yamaha, RMAX; 3DRobotics; Precision Hawk; Bosh Precision Agriculture LLC; HoneyComb